Topics included in this article:

-- Set up Alarm Monitoring
+- Set Up Alarm Monitoring

-- How to use Alarm Monitoring
+- How to Use Alarm Monitoring

-- How to Pause Alarm Monitoring
+- Pause Alarm Monitoring

 - Live Agent Calibration mode

-- Stop Monitoring with Authorized Badge Entry
+- Stop Alarm Monitoring With Authorized Badge Entry

 - Verification Best Practices